RHasan97/Recipe-classifier/README.md

 # Recipe-classifier

 A text classification model from data collection, model training, and deployment. <br/>
-The model can classify 55 different types of food types <br/>The keys of `Recipe app\Recipe\recipe_types_encoded.json` shows the food types
+The model can classify 55 different types of food types <br/>The keys of `Recipe\recipe_types_encoded.json` shows the food types

 ## Data Collection